Shahnaz Rind

 Community Impact & Community Engagement

-The outreach in Carnarvon was vital in:
+The outreach is vital in:

 - Delivering essential eye care services to an underserved population.